Call for abstracts

 Your research could be a part of Physiotherapy UK 2019

-2019 abstract submissions are now closed and results are due in the week commencing 8 July.
+2019 abstract submissions are now closed and results have now been announced.

 CSP education adviser Nina Paterson offers an in-depth guide on to how to submit an abstract.